bryceustc/bryceustc/README.md

 I ❤️ Back-end Development!

-:computer: A Back-end Engineer, currently based in ShenZhen at Tencent.
+:computer: A Student from USTC, will be based in Beijing at Kuaishou next year.

-:vulcan_salute: I put mostly of my focus on back-end develpoment with Go/C++.
+:vulcan_salute: I put mostly of my focus on back-end develpoment with C++.

-:writing_hand: I Love write technical articles, you can visit [my websites](https://bryceustc.github.io/).
+:writing_hand: I Love write some articles, you can visit [my websites](https://bryceustc.github.io/).

 ## ⚡ Technologies